 I have found this in my own art.
 I always loved animals, and so I take great pleasure in painting dogs cats, and other animals in how I see them.
 I also discovered that I am attracted to brighter and bolder colors.
 This is just part of who I am as an artist.

 I really love this quote by the artist Anawanitia, as I also believe that art is about discovering who you are.

 “Art is not so much expressing oneself, as it is discovering oneself” – Anawanitia

 If you want to develop a keen memory, start painting.
-When you observe the world, try to put some of your observations in your memory bank to be recalled when you are actually painting.
+When you observe the world, try to put some of your observations in your memory bank to recall when you are painting.

 The French writer Andre Maurois has this great quote about memory and our artistic pursuits:

 Any kind of art will also help you to gain focus.
 Focusing takes our attention.
-In order to do any kind of art form, you must focus on that art form to be good at it.
+To do any kind of art form, you must focus on that art form to be good at it.

 Jock Sturges, the American Photographer, in speaking about giving an art form our attention and focus said it best when he said:

 “Any artist that’s involved in their work is inevitably going to have a focus in what they do. – Jock Sturges